dkovach-plaid/fluent-bit-out-syslog/README.md

 Add the following output section to your Fluent Bit configuration file.
 Note that the `EnableTLS` and `InsecureSkipVerify` configurations are optional and only needed if you are connecting to an endpoint that supports TLS.
 By default, both of those optional fields are false.
+The Facility and Severity fields will accept any rfc5424-compliant names.
+Facility defaults to "User" and Severity defaults to "Info" if omitted.

 # Sample Config File
 ## Plain syslog output plugin